ironcalc/IronCalc/CONTRIBUTING.md

 * Open an issue to report a bug or discuss a feature before implementing it.
 * Engage with the community to share ideas or seek guidance.

-Note that not all contributors need to be code.
-Testing, bug reports, typos, ideas of all kinds you can just send us an email.
+Note that not all contributors need to be coding.
+To contribute testing, bug reports, typos, ideas of all kinds, you can just send us an email.

 Thank you for your contributions! 💪 Together, we can make IronCalc even better.